 Mention strengths and weaknesses which align with the role you are applying for.
 Note how your skills are similar to those which are listed in the job description.

 Create a plan for how you can improve or gain the skills which you currently do not possess.
-Your strengths should be supported with prior experience.
+Your work-related strengths should be supported by prior experience.

-The weaknesses you speak of should be something which you can acquire with proper training.
-You should emphasize you are willing to dedicate time to improve your weaknesses.
+The weaknesses you speak of should be something that you can acquire with proper training.
+You should emphasize you are willing to dedicate time to improve your work-related weaknesses.

 Try Not to Reveal Too Much